UselessBullets/BTA_Babric_Penguin2/README.md

 6. **Make sure your Client and Server run configurations have `-Dfabric.gameVersion=1.7.7.0` in `VM options`!**

 7. Done!
-Now all that's left is to change every mention of `examplemod` to your own mod id.
+Now all that's left is to change every mention of `penguinmod` to your own mod id.
 Happy modding!